cmeeren/BatchIt/.github/CONTRIBUTING.md

 * Make necessary changes to the code
 * Update `RELEASE_NOTES.md`
 * Update the version in the fsproj file
-* Commit and tag the commit (this is what triggers deployment from AppVeyor).
+* Commit and tag the commit (this is what triggers deployment from GitHub Actions).
 For consistency, the tag should be identical to the version (e.g. `1.2.3`).
 * Push the changes and the tag to the repo.
-If the AppVeyor build succeeds, the package is automatically published to NuGet.
+If the GitHub Actions build succeeds, the package is automatically published to NuGet.